Paint. Nail polish. Dry shampoo. Hair spray. Perfume. Batteries. E-cigarettes.

 The four major carriers in the US (FedEx, USPS, UPS, and DHL) all offer shipping for hazardous materials.
 Each carrier has specific rules for how they ship dangerous goods for certain classes as well as shipping HAZMAT domestically and internationally by truck, air, and sea.

 FedEx provides training and a guide on how to ship hazardous materials, including how to become approved to ship hazardous materials, information on battery shipments, services and restrictions, accepted and prohibited materials, marking and labeling, packaging, and more.
 Read the FedEx hazardous materials guide.

 USPS ships HAZMAT products, though there are restrictions for domestic and international HAZMAT shipments.
-You cannot ship items like matches, aerosols, tobacco products, glues, perishable items, and much more.
+You cannot ship items like matches, aerosols, tobacco products, glues, perishable items, and much more through any USPS mail type.
 Contact your local post office to learn if they can help you.
 Read their list of mailable and prohibited products here.